 Managing Side Effects

-While you are undergoing radiation therapy, chemotherapy, or immunotherapy for melanoma, you may experience side effects that may make eating more difficult, food less appealing, and tasks more difficult to accomplish.
+While you are undergoing immunotherapy, targeted therapy, chemotherapy, and/or radiation therapy, you may experience side effects that may make eating more difficult, food less appealing, and tasks more difficult to accomplish.
 Side effects vary in severity and duration from person to person.
 They may also vary with treatments and during different phases of treatment and recovery.
 Often the most severe side effects occur in the early days of treatment and gradually subside as your body adjusts to treatment.
 Most side effects disappear after treatment ends.
 Unfortunately, growing cancer can cause similar symptoms, and sometimes it is difficult to distinguish between side effects caused by the treatment and the progression of the disease.

 Asymptomatic side effects means that the treatment does not produce obvious symptoms that you can feel.
 These side effects can decrease white blood cell production, cause elevations in liver enzymes, or changes in kidney function.
 Left untreated, these effects can eventually cause serious symptoms and conditions.

 Asymptomatic side effects are detected and monitored by blood tests.
 Depending on your treatment, you will receive regular blood tests for liver function, kidney function, and/or blood cell counts.
-Abnormal test results may indicate a need for modifications in your cancer therapy or direct treatment of your side effects.
+Abnormal test results may indicate a need to treat your side effects or change your cancer treatment.

-These side effects may cause symptoms that you can feel, and that may be bothersome in your normal life.
+These side effects cause symptoms that you can feel, and may be uncomfortable.
 However, there are recommendations and approaches that you can try until you find the one that works best for you.
 Your doctor and other members of your health care team can help you find ways to address the problems you are experiencing.

 You may notice side effects like fever, chills, headache, and muscle aches when you’re getting adjuvant therapy for melanoma, particularly immunotherapy.
 Some of the acute side effects go away after the first few weeks of therapy, but other chronic side effects may take weeks or months to become evident or prominent.